Yevhen-Tkachenko-1/Spring-Boot-Demo/Marketplace-Spring-Security-App/README.md

 By default, in Spring Security `username` is `user` and password generated each time we run service.
 In our case it's `56997...` as we can see on screenshot above (IntelliJ logs output).

-Let's customize default Spring Security implementation (still it's should NOT be in production):
+Let's customize default Spring Security implementation (still it should NOT be in production):

 ![](picture/7.PNG)